-- > FEDERAL AND STATE INVESTMENTS IN SERVICES THAT HELP ALL MONTANANS.
+FEDERAL AND STATE INVESTMENTS IN SERVICES THAT HELP ALL MONTANANS.
 The federal and state budgets fund public services and infrastructure that are available to all residents of the state, including American Indians.
-These investments include schools, safe roads and highways, and clean drinking water. - DIRECT STATE INVESTMENTS IN INDIAN COUNTRY.
-There are a number of programs the State of Montana has established to improve the lives of American Indians through direct funding to tribes, tribal institutions, and reservation infrastructures.
-This includes funding to tribal colleges, Native American tuition waivers, small business development, and tribal language preservation, among others. - ALLOCATION OF FEDERAL INVESTMENTS BY THE STATE.
-Federal community services dollars are increasingly being turned over to state governments in the form of block grants and pass-through appropriations.
+These investments include schools, safe roads and highways, and clean drinking water.

+DIRECT STATE INVESTMENTS IN INDIAN COUNTRY.
+There are a number of programs the state of Montana has established to improve the lives of Montanans who are American Indian through direct funding to tribal nations, tribal institutions, and reservation infrastructures.
+This includes funding to tribal colleges, Native American tuition waivers, small business development, and tribal language preservation, among others.

+ALLOCATION OF FEDERAL INVESTMENTS BY THE STATE.

+The federal government is increasingly turning over federal community services dollars to state governments in the form of block grants and pass-through appropriations.
 State-level policymakers are tasked with determining how best to distribute the funding, making decisions that can either help or hurt Montanans, including American Indians.
-Examples that fall under this category are Temporary Assistance to Needy Families (TANF), Juvenile Justice and Delinquency Prevention (JJDP) funds, disaster and emergency services, and federal transportation dollars.
-Portions of these federal dollars allocated to the state are then reinvested or passed through to tribes.
+Examples that fall under this category are Temporary Assistance for Needy Families (TANF), Juvenile Justice and Delinquency Prevention (JJDP) funds, disaster and emergency services, and federal transportation dollars.
+Portions of these federal dollars allocated to the state are then reinvested or passed through to tribal nations.

-But just as the state budget impacts Indian Country, Indian Country impacts Montana.
-Each year, tribal nations infuse roughly \$1 billion into the state's economy.
-This contribution makes tribes significant stakeholders in the future fiscal and economic health of Montana and further entitles them to a seat at the state budgeting table where they can advocate for meaningful investments in their communities.
+Just as the state budget impacts Indian Country, Indian Country impacts Montana.
+Each year, tribal nations infuse roughly \$1 billion into the state's economy.1 This contribution makes tribal nations significant stakeholders in the future fiscal and economic health of Montana and further entitles them to a seat at the state budgeting table, where they can advocate for meaningful investments in their communities.

 The state budgeting process allows for citizen input and is one of the few ways that citizens can directly influence state financial management decisions.
 The process is the same each biennium and provides two important entry points for citizen engagement.
 The first is during the period when the governor works with state agencies to construct the overall budget.
-The second is during the legislative session when state policymakers work through budget details, section by section, recommending modifications, approving expenditures, and introducing new investment proposals based on the needs of their constituencies.
+The second is during the legislative session, when state policymakers work through budget details, section by section, recommending modifications, approving expenditures, and introducing new investment proposals based on the needs of their constituencies.

-EACH YEAR, TRIBAL

-NATIONS INFUSE ROUGHLY

-\$1 BILLION INTO THE
+EACH YEAR, TRIBAL NATIONS INFUSE ROUGHLY \$1 BILLION INTO THE STATE'S ECONOMY.

-STATE'S ECONOMY.

-State legislatures can play a powerful role in defining the state's relationship with tribes.
+State legislatures can play a powerful role in defining the state's relationship with tribal nations.
 Thus, understanding and engaging in the legislative process is important in furthering tribal interests.
-During the legislative session, tribal leaders and citizens can voice support for or against new or existing policies that can have long-term implications on their communities.
-For example, the session is when tribal leaders and legislators can work together to make permanent critical state-funded programs serving Indian Country, guaranteeing that these important investments will continue despite the ever-changing face of the administration and legislature.
+During the legislative session, tribal leaders and citizens can voice support for or against new or existing policies that can have long-term implications for their communities.
+For example, the session is when tribal leaders and legislators can work together to make permanent critical state-funded programs serving Indian Country, guaranteeing that these important investments will continue despite the ever-changing face of the administration and Legislature.

 To ensure the state is making wise investments in Indian Country, tribal people must be involved in the state budgeting process.
-When American Indians voice their opinions in debates on how to invest state funds, legislators can better understand their needs.
-Because many lawmakers are unfamiliar with Indian Country, it is necessary to provide the perspective of how the state budget affects American Indians.
+When Montanans who are American Indian voice their opinions in debates on how to invest state funds, legislators can better understand their needs.
+Because many lawmakers are unfamiliar with Indian Country, it is necessary to provide the perspective of how the state budget affects Montanans who are American Indian.